Music of the Mystery Plays

 A list of Musical Directors can be found in the Archive.
 In 2014 Musical Director Paul Toy arranged for the wagons to be accompanied by ten groups of musicians and Waits: see this page.
 In other years there have been choirs.

 Here is an image from the 2022 wagon plays, and at the foot of this page you can hear music from the Last Judgement, thanks to Youtube.
-The Taborers in St Helens Square

 The archive holds The Book of the Music of the 1909 York Historical Pageant, where the Music Master was Tertius Noble.